Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 2023: Release of "Be Useful: Seven Tools for Life"

-In 2023, Arnold Schwarzenegger released his second book titled "Be Useful: Seven Tools for Life", which features life advice and again touches on his life experiences.
+In 2023, Arnold Schwarzenegger released his second book, "Be Useful: Seven Tools for Life", offering life advice and reflecting on his personal experiences.

 January 17, 2024: Detainment by German Authorities